CelestialAddy/SHR-InfoDumps/InfoDumps/RadGameScriptFunctionality.md

 - If there is more than one call to **AddCollectible** and none to **BindCollectibleTo**, the objective becomes a hit-and-collect;
 - If there are any calls to **BindCollectibleTo**, the objective becomes a follow-and-collect, regardless of the number of **AddCollectible** calls (so long as there is at least one);

 In `race` objectives, calls to **AddCollectible** are used as successive player-hit-required checkpoints.
+In `delivery` objectives, all collectibles are present at once.
 A compatible objective can feature up to 30 collectibles/targets.
 Radar pointer order in `delivery` objectives is determined by order of definition in script.
 *RoadArrowControl* (see **AddObjective**) is supported.